How To Overcome Negative Self-Talk

 Triggered or automatic thought patterns can include but aren’t limited to:

-Often the negative thoughts you’re having about yourself are an exaggerated version of the truth, but they can also have no basis in fact.
+Often negative thoughts are an exaggerated version of the truth, but they can also have no basis in fact.

 A 2015 systematic review by Liverpool John Moores University in the UK, published in Sports Medicine, found that cognitive strategies like goal setting, imagery, self-talk and free choice were reliably associated with increased muscular strength and endurance.